 - 4.7 Management guidelines suggest conservation and enhancement of existing hedgerows and woodland is important, including replacing the lost hedgerow oaks and using broadleaved native species.
 The linear pattern of woodland, following steeply incised stream dingles is a particular feature that should be protected. - 4.8 The openness of the terrain surrounding Stoke Lacy is a haven for wildlife and the many ponds in gardens and farms support a myriad of species including frogs, toads, newts and especially Great Crested Newts, a protected species.
 Most of these species will migrate from pond to pond and hibernate during the winter months away from these ponds.
-Therefore consideration must be given to these habitats when considering development needs.

-- 4.9 The woods, forests and open farmland provide a wide variety of habitats for much of our wildlife.
+Therefore, consideration must be given to these habitats when considering development needs. - 4.9 The woods, forests and open farmland provide a wide variety of habitats for much of our wildlife.
 Birds such as raptors require these open spaces for hunting and nesting.
-Owls such as the Tawny, which sometimes nest on the ground, require the protection of dense wood to hide their nests.
+Owls such as the Tawny, which sometimes nest on the ground, require the protection of dense woods to hide their nests.
 The Red Kite once extinct in Britain is now making a comeback in our area.
-Streams that flow through the village to the River Lodon supports Kingfishers who require clear flowing water to survive. - 4.10 The NPPF advises in paragraph 170 that 'Planning policies and decisions should contribute to and enhance the natural and local environment by: a) protecting and enhancing valued landscapes b) recognising the intrinsic character and beauty of the countryside'.
-Core Strategy Policy LD1 Landscape and townscape sets out that 'Development proposals should: - demonstrate that character of the landscape and townscape has positively influenced the design, scale, nature and site selection, protection and enhancement of the setting of settlements and designated areas; - conserve and enhance the natural, historic and scenic beauty of important landscapes and features ... incorporate new landscape schemes and their management to ensure development integrates appropriately into its surroundings; and - maintain and extend tree cover where important to amenity, through the retention of important trees, appropriate replacement of trees lost through development and new planting to support green infrastructure.' - 4.11 The responses to the Issues and Options consultation demonstrated strong local support for the NDP to include a policy to protect and enhance local landscape character.
-98% of respondents (64) supported such a policy.
-Respondents listed a range of local landscape features which were considered important in the parish including "watercourses, fields, trees, hedgerows and woodlands, views, footpaths, farming and historic buildings". - 4.12 The area's dark skies were also noted as significant.
-Herefordshire is one of the best areas of the country for dark skies and Stoke Lacy is known to be one of the best areas in Herefordshire.
-The following photographs were taken by a local resident.
+Streams that flow through the village to the River Lodon supports Kingfishers who require clear flowing water to survive.

+- 4.10 The NPPF advises in paragraph 174 that 'Planning policies and decisions should contribute to and enhance the natural and local environment by: - a) protecting and enhancing valued landscapes ... - b) recognising the intrinsic character and beauty of the countryside, and the wider benefits from natural capital and ecosystem services including the economic and other benefits of the best and most versatile agricultural land, and of trees and woodland.' - 4.11 Core Strategy Policy LD1 Landscape and townscape sets out that 'Development proposals should: - demonstrate that character of the landscape and townscape has positively influenced the design, scale, nature and site selection, protection and enhancement of the setting of settlements and designated areas; - conserve and enhance the natural, historic and scenic beauty of important landscapes and features ... incorporate new landscape schemes and their management to ensure development integrates appropriately into its surroundings; - maintain and extend tree cover where important to amenity, through the retention of important trees, appropriate replacement of trees lost through development and new planting to support green infrastructure.'